MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/create-dev-account.md

 ---
 description: Learn how to register to a developer account to publish extensions to Microsoft Edge Add-ons store
-title: Register as a Microsoft Edge extension developer to publish extensions
+title: Register as a Microsoft Edge extension developer
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.date: 08/25/2021